Max-Patil/PathFinding-Visualizer/README.md

 * 4 : To enable 4 connections
 * 8 : To enable 8 connections

-For installation and deployment, refer to this [Installation Guide]( https://www.matsson.com/prog/sdl2-mingw-w64-tutorial.php ).
+For installation and deployment, refer to this [Guide]( https://www.matsson.com/prog/sdl2-mingw-w64-tutorial.php ).